intel/intel-extension-for-transformers/README.md

 ```

 ## 🎯Validated  Models
-You can access the latest int4 performance and accuracy at [int4 blog](https://medium.com/@NeuralCompressor/llm-performance-of-intel-extension-for-transformers-f7d061556176).
+You can access the validated models, accuracy and performance from [Release data](./docs/release_data.md) or [Medium blog](https://medium.com/@NeuralCompressor/llm-performance-of-intel-extension-for-transformers-f7d061556176).

-Additionally, we are preparing to introduce Baichuan, Mistral, and other models into [Neural Speed (Intel Optimized llamacpp)](https://github.com/intel/neural-speed).
-For comprehensive accuracy and performance data, though not the most up-to-date, please refer to the [Release data](./docs/release_data.md).

 ## 📖Documentation
 <table>